alaTest Sites

 Consumer review (amazon.com)

 alaTest has collected and analyzed 277 user reviews of Apple MacBook Air 13-inch (2008) from Amazon.com.
 The average user rating for this product is 4.3/5, compared to an average user rating of 3.9/5 for other products in the same category on Amazon.com.
 Reviewers are impressed by the price and design.
-The usability and performance are also mentioned favorably.
+The usability and performance are also appreciated.

 portability, performance, usability, design, price